Czech Republic in the Eurovision Song Contest 2007: At Eurovision

 The semi-final and the final were broadcast in the Czech Republic on ČT1.
-Both shows featured commentary by Kateřina Kristelová, who was joined by Josef Vojtek for the final.
-The Czech spokesperson, who announced the Czech votes during the final, was Andrea Savane.
+Both shows featured commentary by Kateřina Kristelová, who was joined by Josef Vojtek for the final. ČT appointed Andrea Savane as its spokesperson to announce the Czech votes during the final.

 Semi-final

 Kabát took part in technical rehearsals on 4 and 6 May, followed by dress rehearsals on 9 and 10 May.
 The Czech performance featured the members of Kabát appearing on stage in a band set-up wearing jeans and black tops, performing in front of the LED screens that displayed red and yellow lights creating a crucifix effect.
 Before the semi-final, the band stated that "the fact his band play hard rock could work against them in the Eurovision."

 At the end of the show, the Czech Republic was not announced among the top 10 entries in the semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Czech Republic placed twenty-eighth (last) in the semi-final, receiving a total of 1 point.
 Following the contest, Kabát stated that they were unfamiliar with the nature of Eurovision prior to their participation after which lead singer Josef Vojtek would contend that "a rock group is not a good idea for the particular event".